WadeStern/wordle-pixel-art/README.md

 Run this script to create a file that maps each guess word to its feedback pattern for a given target word.

 Command:
-python3 generate_patterns.py
+python3 generate_patterns.py --target <target_word>

-You'll be prompted:
+Example:
-Enter the target word:
+python3 generate_patterns.py --target stone

 This creates a file at:
-output/<target>.txt
+output/stone.txt

 Containing lines like:
 crane 20202
 glove 01010